Betty Abah

-Early life|Education
+Early life and education

 Abah was born in Otukpo, Benue State which is in the Middle Belt region of Nigeria.
 She obtained a first degree in English and literary studies from the University of Calabar in 1999 and a master's degree in English literature from the University of Lagos in 2012.

 She worked with Environmental Rights Action/Friends of the Earth Nigeria, where she led the women’s campaign desk and coordinated projects focused on women’s environmental rights throughout the Niger Delta and the African sub-region.
 Abah’s work in journalism and her subsequent activism have earned her several local and international awards.

 Career

 Abah is a journalist with experience in Nigeria, having worked with The Voice Newspaper in Makurdi, Benue State, and then Newswatch and Tell Magazine, before she proceeded to work with the Rocky Mountain News, in Denver, Colorado, US, as a fellow of the Alfred Friendly Press Fellowships.
 She is the author of Sound of Broken Chains, Go Tell Our King and Mother of Multitudes.
 Abah worked with Environmental Rights Action; Friends of the Earth Nigeria before establishing CEE-HOPE in December 2013.